MathieuRita/Citation-network-prediction/README.md

-data_npy : repository that contains the bumpy arrays used for the best submission predictions : cdv files of the two best predictions we made creation_features.py : file which creates and saves the features and label in numpy arrays prediction.py : file which makes the prediction from the numpy arrays saved by creation_features.py
+data_npy : repository that contains the bumpy arrays used for the best submission predictions : cdv files of the two best predictions we made creation_features.py : file which creates and saves the features and label in numpy arrays prediction.py : file which computes the prediction from the numpy arrays saved by creation_features.py

 If you want to test our codes you can either :